home-sweet-gnome/dash-to-panel/README.md

 </pre>
 to install the extension in your home directory.
 A Shell reload is required <code>Alt+F2 r Enter</code> and the extension has to be enabled  with *gnome-tweak-tool* or with *dconf*.

 **I recommend setting Top Bar > Show Applications Menu off in Gnome Tweak Tool.** This will cause the applications menu for native gnome apps (which normally appears in the top bar) to be presented in the top left of the window.
+It is also recommended to turn Windows > Titlebar Buttons > Minimize & Maximize on.

 ## Bug Reporting